 Step 2: Build Your Fundamentals – DSA is King

-Alright, let’s get real for a sec.
-If you’re gunning for placements, DSA isn’t just important—it’s like, the whole game.
-Seriously, companies drool over candidates who can nail DSA rounds.
+Alright, let’s talk reality for a second.
+If you’re looking for placements, DSA isn’t just important—it’s like, the whole game.
+Seriously, companies select over candidates who can solve DSA rounds.

-- Arrays and strings—literally everywhere, can’t skip ‘em.
+- Arrays and strings—This is everywhere; you can’t skip this.

 - Greedy algorithms, DP—these give you major flex points if you get them down.

 How do you actually get better?
-You gotta grind.
+You have to suffer.

-- Hit up LeetCode, GFG, HackerRank, CodeStudio—pick your poison.
+- Practice on LeetCode, GFG, HackerRank, CodeStudio—pick your platform.
 The point is, just code.

-- Don’t try to speedrun the hard stuff.
-Start easy, then crank it up to medium, then tackle the brutal hard ones.
+- Don’t try to learn the hard stuff quickly.
+Start easy, then crank it up to medium, then tackle the hard ones.
 No shortcuts.

 - Codeforces, AtCoder, CodeChef contests?
 Jump in.
-You’ll get smacked around, but that’s how you level up.
+You’ll get cracked around, but that’s how you level up.

-Real talk—solve at least 300 problems before the placement drama kicks off.
+Real talk—solve at least 300 problems before the placement starts kicks off.
 Feels like a mountain, but you’ll thank yourself later.
 And please, track your progress somewhere, like Excel or Notion.
-Or a napkin, honestly.
 Just don’t lose track.

 Step 3: Master Competitive Programming (Optional but Bonus)

-Jump into Codeforces, hit LeetCode’s weekly grind, or throw yourself at Google Kickstart.
-Trust me, you’ll feel the burn.
+Jump into Codeforces, hit LeetCode’s weekly work hard, or throw yourself at Google Kickstart.
+Trust me, you’ll feel the burn, But Don’t give up.

-Don’t just memorize stuff—go deep on time complexity, those weird little problem-solving hacks, and get cozy with STL if you’re into C++.
+Don’t just memorize stuff—focus on understanding patterns and logic, those complex little problem-solving hacks, and get comfortable with STL if you’re into C++.
 Java or Python fan?
 Dive into collections like your life depends on it.
-That edge?
-You’ll need it.
+They’ll save you time during contests.

 Step 4: Get Strong in CS Core Subjects

-Look, don’t sleep on these core subjects—they pop up everywhere, from written rounds to awkward interview grilling sessions.
+Look, don’t sleep on these core subjects—they pop up everywhere, from written rounds to difficult interview sessions.

-Here’s what you seriously gotta brush up on:
+Here’s what you seriously need to look into:

 - Operating Systems (think processes, how scheduling works, memory stuff—all that jazz)